AmaroJulioExe/ExercicioCDA/README.md

-# ExercicioCDA
+# Back-End para Painel de Código Penal - Cidade Alta RP
- API developed for application to the vacancy of Back-End Developer - Cidade Alta RP.
+ This API was developed for control Criminal Codes of Police Department in Cidade Alta, a GTA 5 Roleplay city.
+Developed using .NET Core + Entity Framework Core.